 In addition, a recent study by Google found that psychological safety ranked as the most important factor for team effectiveness.
 I.e., your team works better when they feel it is safe to be vulnerable.
-You can use ERGs as a practical way to empower individual employees to take ownership of DEI strategies while improving overall team performance.
+You can use ERGs as a practical way to empower individual personnel to take ownership of DEI strategies while improving overall team performance.

 A friend of mine always wanted to be an engineer.
-She took drafting classes in high school and college but was encouraged by a counselor to earn a teaching degree instead.
+She took drafting classes in high school and university but was encouraged by a counselor to earn a teaching degree instead.
 Because of her gender and lack of formal education, she always assumed she wouldn’t be able to compete in the traditionally male-dominated field.
 But after years of feeling dissatisfied as a teacher, she finally got the courage to take a leap of faith and apply for a position at an architecture firm.
 And she got the job!

 Did she have the highest degree of education?
 No.

 Did she have the most real-world experience?
 No.

 Did she have foundational knowledge, personality fit, and a passion to advance her skills?
 You betcha’!